a cheerful woman searches for train tickets on her phone

 3. Enter the details of how many passengers are taking the journey.
 If you're travelling as a group of at least three passengers, you can save up to 34% with a GroupSave discount.

 4. Add your Railcard.
-If you don’t have a Railcard and travel regularly, we highly recommend getting one as it can save you up to 34% on your journey.
-If you’re making your rail trip as a family of up to four adults and four children, there is up to 90% saving off children’s fares with a Family & Friends Railcard.
+If you don't have a Railcard and travel regularly, we highly recommend getting one, as it can save you up to 34% on your journeys—a no-brainer for regular travellers looking for cheap tickets.
+If you're making your rail trip as a family of up to four adults and four children, there is up to 90% saving off children's train fares with a Family & Friends Railcard, which offers year-round savings on train fares.

 5. Book your journey.